mikaelbr/frp-piano/blogpost.md

 ```

 Now we can listen to other playing, but not emit what we are playing.
-We need to emit keys from clicks and key press, but not from the server.
+We need to emit keys from clicks and key presses, but not from the server.

 ```coffeescript
 notes = clicks